Mute-Publishing/Archive/getting-started-guide.md

 Comments can be added as stand-alone notes or more usually associated to an item.
 Here we'll add a comment to an item The Metamap.

 1. In the Web interface of Zotero navigate to your item e.g. The Metamap['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/V97823C5).
-2. Enable item editimg using the 'paper and pencil' button top, middle.
+2. Enable item editing using the 'paper and pencil' icon top, middle.
-3. Scroll to the bottom and click 'Add Note'.
-Here you can edit away and add pictures using copy-paste as long as the image is on the web.
+3. Scroll to the bottom of the edit window and click 'Add Note'.
+Here you can edit away and add pictures using copy-paste as long as the images can be accessed on the Web.
 Save and your done.
 Here is the example addition to ['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/Q3EMXB8P).

 Zotero is feature rich.
 Please explore!